oracle/coherence-operator/docs/samples/README.md

   namespace/sample-coherence-ns created
   ```

-* Create a secret for pulling images from private repositories
+* Enable Kubernetes to pull docker images from private docker
+  repositories by creating a "secret"

-  If you are pulling images from private repositories, you must create a secret
+  If you must enable your Kubernetes cluster to pull images from private
+  repositories, you must create a "secret" to convey the docker
-  which will be used for this.
-In these samples we are assuming you have created a secret called `sample-coherence-secret` in your namespace `sample-coherence-ns`.
+  credentials to Kubernetes.
+In these samples we are assuming you have
+  created a secret called `sample-coherence-secret` in your namespace
+  `sample-coherence-ns`.
+If all of your images can be pulled from
+  public repositories, this step is not required.

   See [https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) for more information.